H-Maurya/HarryPotter-x-Hacktoberfest/README.md

 There is always something to contribute to a project whether you are a novice or a veteran.
 In this project, you can add your favourite character as a card to the website!
 Or maybe you didn't like the line that you are reading right now and want to change that.
 Sure!
 Why not?

 # How can you contribute?
-To contribute in Hacktoberfest2023 , checkout the given link and win hactoberfest t-shirt : https://hacktoberfest.com/
+To contribute in Hacktoberfest 2023 , checkout the given link and win hactoberfest t-shirt : https://hacktoberfest.com/